 One thing I know for sure, I’m good at writing, if nothing else.
 Saw a great t-shirt awhile back that said, “I Bring Nothing to the Table.”
 That’s how I feel.
 Except I do bring one thing: my ability to write.

 So, rejection is what it is.
-You expect it, you deal with it, you move on.5 But you keep on dreaming.
+You expect it, you deal with it, you move on.[5.
+The quicker the better; I mean like minutes, if not seconds.
+File it, forget it, move on.]
+But you keep on dreaming.
 That your website/blog just might get a comment or two this week.
 That you might make some really good friends on twitter or facebook.
 That an agent just might want to see another 50 pages.
 That you might get just one victory, then you’re on your way.